Averaged Deep Denoisers for Image Regularization: Convergence of PnP and RED

-Contractive and averaged operators can be used to establish fixed-point convergence of classical proximal (e.g. ISTA and ADMM) and PnP algorithms \cite{Ryu2019_PnP_trained_conv,Sun2019_PnP_SGD,nair2021fixed}.
-This is done by expressing the updates in ISTA and ADMM as a mapping $\x \mapsto \T(\x)$, where $\T$ is contractive or averaged depending on the loss $f$ and the regularizer $g$.
-For example, the operator in ISTA is
+The convergence analysis of operator-splitting methods is primarily based on the classical fixed-point theory of monotone operators \cite{bauschke2017convex,ryu2016primer,parikh2014proximal,eckstein1992douglas}.
+PnP and RED have their roots in convex optimization and operator-splitting algorithms in particular.
+It is thus not surprising that existing convergence analyses of PnP and RED rely heavily on the fixed-point theory of firmly nonexpansive and averaged operators. \cite{nair2021fixed,sun2021scalable,Ryu2019_PnP_trained_conv,cohen2021regularization,reehorst2018regularization}.
+In particular, this line of analysis can be used to establish convergence of Algorithms \ref{pnp-fbs} and \ref{red-pg}.
+This is done by expressing the updates in these algorithms as a mapping $\x \mapsto \T(\x)$, where $\T$ is contractive or averaged depending on the loss $f$ and the denoiser $\D$.
+In particular, consider the operators